[Opinion] UK universities must brace for a 'no-deal' Brexit

 If there was another vote tomorrow, there would be a huge increase in the number of young people voting remain, and that instills hope of a better future.

-Reece Stafferton is a postgraduate British student at Leicester University in the UK
+Reece Stafferton is a postgraduate British student at De Montfort University in the UK